T5DW/tiny-projects-i-did-/README.md

-# a-simple-calc-in-C-
-putting this here just in case i want to make a C# app but its open source if you guys want to use it!
+just some tiny projects i did in a lot of programming langs!
+O: